UPJ3-October2015/SlowNewsStudents/README.md

 There is no light.
-Electricity is not working:)
+Electricity was cut off:)